phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull.md

 ## Uploading the Phoenix-RTOS system image to RAM memory

 In order to place the disk image on the board, the bootlader (plo) image located in `_boot` directory should be uploaded to the RAM memory using `psu` (Phoenix Serial Uploader) via SDP (Serial Download Protocol).
-Next, there have to be a short delay for plo usb cdc device to appear.
+Next, there has to be a short delay for plo usb cdc device to appear.
 Then `phoenixd` should be launched to make copying programs from `_boot` directory to the image possible.
 To do that follow the instructions below:

 - To properly run the system image, kernel and other used programs need to be provided in `_boot` directory, so you should copy them from `_build` directory: